loellelam/loellelam.github.io/essays/js-odyssey.md

 The idiosyncrasies of JavaScript, such as its syntax, asynchronous behavior, support for first-class functions, and the ability to return various data types, differs from the conventions of more traditional languages like Python, Java, or C/C++.
 I appreciate these idiosyncrasies as they provide programmers with a broader spectrum of tools that can be used to craft innovative software applications.
 One drawback is the additional time investment required to acquire new knowledge, yet I believe this investment is more than worthwhile.

-## Prior Experience and Learning from ES6
+## Prior Experience and Learning ES6

 During my time in high school, I gained early exposure to JavaScript, with one noteworthy experience involving the use of Processing p5.js.
-I developed a web-based game utilizing Processing, which is currently accessible on my GitHub repository.
+I developed a web-based game utilizing Processing, which is currently accessible on my [GitHub repository](https://github.com/loellelam/Potato-Prevent).
 While in high school, my JavaScript learning primarily encompassed fundamental concepts, without delving into advanced topics such as functional programming, lambda functions, and the like.

 Recently, upon completing a module on ES6 via FreeCodeCamp, I was pleasantly surprised by the addition of new features and increased complexity.
 Among the novel concepts I encountered were anonymous functions, destructuring, the use of rest parameters (including rest parameters within destructuring), as well as promises and JavaScript code import/export mechanisms.
 This exposure broadened my understanding of JavaScript considerably.